sai-annadi/Fake-news-detection-using-Machine-learning/README.md

 pip install scikit-learn numpy pandas matplotlib
 ```
 ## Usage
-1.Clone the project repository
+  1.Clone the project repository.

-2.Navigate to the project directory
+  2.Navigate to the project directory.

-3.Run the project and experiment with various machine learning algorithms and models
+  3.Run the project and experiment with various machine learning algorithms and models.